Our San Francisco Probate Litigation Attorneys Specialize in Contested Wills and Trusts

 Executors and trustees who manage will and trust property owe fiduciary duties to beneficiaries.
 This includes duties to do accountings of investments, expenses, fees, distributions and taxes.
 Our law office has experience contesting and defending fiduciary accountings.

 Spouses in California have a vested interest in one-half of the community property acquired after marriage.
 If a surviving spouse is facing a will or trust that does not leave the spouse at least the minimum share of property to which the surviving spouse is entitled under law, the omitted spouse must object in probate court to enforce marital rights.

 Wills and trusts must follow the requirements of the California Probate Code in order to be valid.
 Even small mistakes or oversights can have drastic unintentional effects on beneficiaries.
 Probate courts can address and correct such problems.

 The decedent’s debts are not extinguished upon the debtor’s death.
 But, the creditor must seek repayment from the estate.
 Unless a creditor timely asserts those rights in probate court, the creditor is unlikely to receive payment.

-Our Law Firm Specializes in California Contested Probate Litigation
+Our Law Firm Specializes in Contested Probate Litigation in California

 When an individual objects to the validity of a will or trust, or has a claim against an estate, he or she must have qualified legal representation to argue the issues in probate court.
 There are differing rules, time limits, statutes and procedures regulating wills and trusts.
 Certain issues will not be obvious to laypersons, or even to attorneys who do not exclusively practice probate litigation.